Guides to Cryptocurrencies

 2. Ethereum (ETH)

 Ethereum is a public, open-source, blockchain based software cryptocurrency platform and operating system with smart contract functionality that allows developers to build and deploy decentralized applications on its blockchain.
-Ethereum and its whitepaper were introduced in late 2013 by Vitalik Buterin with $18.4 million raised for its blockchain development at the end of ethereum’s ICO event in August 2014.
-Vitalik Buterin went on to lead a team, developed and successfully launched ethereum blockchain on 30 July 2015.
+Ethereum and its whitepaper were introduced in late 2013 by Vitalik Buterin with $18.4 million raised for development work at the end of its ICO event in August 2014.
+Vitalik Buterin went on to lead a team, developed and successfully launched Ethereum on 30 July 2015.

-Ethereum uses the same mining process and consensus protocol as bitcoin that is the Proof of Work (PoW) consensus protocol.
-Miners compete with each other to solve mathematical puzzles, the winner will get to validate transactions and create a new block on the blockchain to earn new ethereum cryptocurrency reward.
+Ethereum uses the same Proof of Work (PoW) mining process and consensus protocol as Bitcoin.
+Miners compete with each other to solve mathematical puzzles, the winner will get to validate transactions and create a new block on the blockchain to earn new ETH cryptocurrency reward.
 Ethereum mining is mainly done with GPUs while bitcoin professional miners use ASIC mining rigs.

-Ether, popularly known as the fuel that runs Ethereum, is a cryptocurrency generated by the ethereum platform on the blockchain.
-Ether’s cryptocurrency abbreviation is ETH and it can be used as a form of cryptocurrency payment made by the clients of the platform to the machines executing the requested operations.
-Ether cryptocurrency block time creation is around 14 to 15 seconds, compared to 10 minutes for bitcoin blockchain.
+Ether, popularly known as the fuel that runs Ethereum, is a cryptocurrency generated by the Ethereum platform on the blockchain.
+Ether’s abbreviation is ETH and it can be used as a form of cryptocurrency payment made by the clients of the platform to the machines executing the requested operations.
+Ether's block time creation is around 14 to 15 seconds, compared to 10 minutes for bitcoin.

-Ethereum blockchain with its ether cryptocurrency had the second largest cryptocurrency market cap of more than $65 billion USD with a total coin circulating supply of around 99 million as of April 2018.
-At present, there is no implemented hard cap on the total supply of ether.
+Ether coins had the second largest cryptocurrency market cap of more than $27.9 billion USD with a total coin circulating supply of around 106 million as of 03 June 2019.
+At present, there is no implemented hard cap on the total supply of Ether.